With around 470 zoological facilities licensed by the US Department of Agriculture, narrowing down a list of the best zoos in the US is tricky.

 The 216-acre zoo is just one of 5 Chicago zoos, but it’s a favorite for housing many animals that you only see in national zoos.

-- Popular for: Being the first indoor, multi-species exhibit (the Tropic World), which houses animals from three continents.
+Popular for: Being home to the first indoor, multi-species exhibit (the Tropic World), which houses animals from three continents.

-- Animal Interaction: Hamill Family Wild Encountersis free from November 2019 to end of February 2020, so take advantage of hands-on feeding of animals like goats, parakeets, reindeer, alpacas, llamas, pandas, wallabies, and more.
+Animal Interaction: Hamill Family Wild Encounters allows visitors to participate in hands-on feeding of animals like goats, parakeets, reindeer, alpacas, llamas, pandas, wallabies, and more.
 Also, you can stop by Habitat Africa: The Savannah to feed the giraffes with delicious greens.